Nadjamuddin Daeng Malewa: Early life and career

-Nadjamuddin was born on 1907 in Buton, to Bugis parents Abdul Rahim and Hanah Fatimah.
+Nadjamuddin was born in 1907 in Buton, to Bugis parents Abdul Rahim and Hanah Fatimah.
 He was born at a Bugis village on the island, where his father served as chief and was relatively prominent and wealthy.
 He spent his school years in Makassar.
 Nadjamuddin worked as a trader in Makassar.
 He joined the Celebes Association (Perserikatan Selebes) in Buton during the late 1920s, and he later became chairman of the organization's Makassar branch.
 Following internal conflict between the members of the organization from North and South Sulawesi, Nadjamuddin took over the southern part and reorganized it into Celebes Party (Partai Selebes).

 The party later joined the Great Indonesia Party (Parindra).
 In 1931, with the support of nationalist leaders such as Soetomo, Nadjamuddin founded the Indonesian Shipping Association (Rukun Pelayaran Indonesia), whose members consisted of Bugis traders in Surabaya.
 The organization aimed to organize shipowners from Sulawesi and was initially successful, with branch offices in a number of major cities.
 However, in August 1938, Nadjamuddin was expelled from Parindra due to accusations of embezzlement, and the association went into decline.